tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 Defines a data synchronization service.

 __Please note__ that this API is very similar to the APSSimpleMessageService!
-There are differences in implementations between synchronization and sync, reusing the same API would be confusing and also require services to register extra properties to identify type of service provided.
+There are differences in implementations between messaging and sync, reusing the same API would be confusing and also require services to register extra properties to identify type of service provided.

 __SyncGroup joinSyncGroup(String name)__